lmiller1990/binf7001-a4-metagenomics/report.md

 The Bran group has an average of 71.93% non host reads and PS group has an average of 72.57%.
 This compares to the CO group which has an average of 73.82%.
 This means the CO group has a slightly lower amount of worm cells (the host) in the gut.
 It is possible to suggest that the CO group may be adapting to a lack of food by shedding less of the gut wall, perhaps in an effort to maintain vital nutrients due to a lack of food (new resources), however, the difference is small and could be explained by random variance.
 The fact the change is so small across all three groups suggests the gut microbiome of superworms is highly resilient to a sudden change in diet.

 This difference is visual clear in the proportion of host reads compared to microbial reads, shown in figure 1.
 Although the Bran group shows the highest host reads, followed by PS and CO in last place, the overall difference is minimal.
-Although this doesn't speak to the relative abundance of microbes, it shows the ratios are relatively stable, comparing a natural diet of bran, what you would expect to be a poor diet of polystyrene, and no diet at all.
+Although this does not speak to the relative abundance of microbes, it shows the ratios are relatively stable, comparing a natural diet of bran, what you would expect to be a poor diet of polystyrene, and no diet at all.
 This suggests the gut microbiome of superworms is highly resilient to a sudden change in diet.

 While the absolute abundance of microbes does not seem to change substantially based on diet, but how about the relative abundance in each of those communities?
 The Shannon and Simpson Indices offer some interesting insight (see figure 2).